 What Is The Difference Between Skin Packaging And Blister Packaging?

-Are you frustrated with not being able to understand the differences between skin packaging and blister packaging?
-Don’t worry, it happens to a lot of people.
+Are you frustrated with not being able to understand the differences between skin and blister packaging?
+Don’t worry, it happens to many people.

 Maybe you’re a purchasing agent needing to make the right decision on packaging materials.
-Maybe you’re a small business owner getting ready to launch a new food product.
-Regardless of where you’re at in this process, we’re going to help you choose the right packaging for your products.
+Perhaps you’re a small business owner getting ready to launch a new food product.
+Regardless of where you’re at in this process, we’re going to help you choose the proper packaging for your products.

-While blister packaging and skin packaging share some similarities in aesthetics and materials, they are best suited for different applications.
-Skin packaging is commonly used to package fish (such as smoked salmon fillets).
+Blister packaging and skin packs share some similarities in aesthetics, materials, and heat seal coating.
+And while they are both a good package solution, they are best suited for different applications.
+Skin packs are commonly used for packaging fish (such as smoked salmon fillets).
 Blister packs are more likely to house the fishing lure used to catch the fish!

 Industrial Packaging has been selling blister packaging and skin packaging for many years.
-We talk to people on a daily basis who are searching for the right type of packaging and we help guide them to make the best decision for their business.
+We talk to people daily who are searching for the correct type of packaging, and we help guide them to make the best decision for their business.

-In this article, we will explore the differences between skin packs and blister packs and take a look at the appropriate applications for each type of packaging.
+This article will explore the differences between skin packs and blister packs and look at the appropriate applications for each type of packaging.

 What Is A Blister Pack?

-Sometimes blister packs may have backers made of plastics or other types of materials such as aluminum film (for example, in the case of over-the-counter pharmaceuticals) depending on the source of the blister packs, however, blister board is the most common type of material used for blister pack backers.
+Sometimes blister packs may have backers made of plastics or other types of materials such as aluminum film (for example, in the case of over-the-counter pharmaceuticals) depending on the source of the blister packs.
+However, blister board (also known as blister card) is the most common type of material used for blister pack backers.

 The "blister" part of the blister pack is a pre-formed container usually made out of plastic and kind of actually looks like a blister.
 When packaging products with a blister pack, the product is held in place, resting between a backer made of blister board and a plastic pre-formed blister.

-Some examples of products that are commonly packaged in blister packs include fishing lures, small hardware components, drugs, toothbrushes, toys (action figures), candy, and hundreds of other various types of products.
+Some examples of commonly packaged products in blister packs include fishing lures, small hardware components, drugs, toothbrushes, toys (action figures), candy, and hundreds of other various types of products.